TallKite/linnstrument-firmware/README.md

 HAMMER-ONS AND PULL-OFFS

 Just like a guitar, except you can hammer-on to either the right or the left, or both (highest, lowest or latest priority).
 Hammer-ons happen with any nearby pad on the same row.
-Works well with Mono Mode Z-maximizing.
+Works well with Z-maximizing.
 Accessed through the microLinn menu.

   *Details: Set the hammer-on zone to perhaps 2 semitones.
 Play two notes 1 or 2 pads apart on the same row.
 The later note will mute the earlier note.
 When you release it, a pull-off retriggers (unmutes) the earlier note, using the later note's note-off velocity.
 So lift your finger off quickly for a loud pull-off, slowly for a soft one.*

   *If you want to play 2 notes a 2nd apart simultaneously, play them on 2 different rows.
+Or, slide to the first note from outside the zone before hammering.
 Or, set the wait time to perhaps 100ms.
 This prevents a note from being hammered on until it has been held for that long.
 Now you can play a simultaneous 2nd on one row by playing both notes at once.*

   *What happens when you play 3 or more notes within the zone and release one of them?
 Releasing a muted note doesn't do anything.
 In Right+Left mode, releasing the latest note (the sounding note) retriggers the latest muted note.
 But in Right-only or Left-only modes, it's the nearest muted note.*